Iri25/telephone-company/README.md

 # database-operations
+Data Definition Language, Data Query Language and Data Manipulation Language in Microsoft SQL Server.

-The project contains the representation of the data of a telephone company in a relational database, Microsoft SQL Server.
+The project contains the representation of the data of a telephone company in a relational database.
 The database has 1-m and m-n type relationships.

 The project contains scripts for:
 1. Creating the database and tables ([Tables](https://github.com/Iri25/db-sql-Iri25/blob/main/Tables.sql)).